 Alex grew up in the suburbs of Boston and attended Harvard University as an undergrad, double-majoring in mathematics and music, and spending his spare time music-directing and accompanying productions for the Harvard-Radcliffe Drama Club.
 After college, Alex went on to pursue his Master’s degree in Musicology at Oxford University, where he researched Chopin’s use of harmonic progressions.
 Currently, Alex works full time as a math and standardized test preparation tutor.
-He has successfully helped students reach their academic goals for over six years.
+He has successfully helped students reach their academic goals for over eight years.

 Outside of tutoring, Alex still plays piano professionally, performing everything from Beethoven to Billy Joel.
 Alex is also passionate about travel and has visited Uruguay, Argentina, Canada, England, France, Spain, Italy, and Greece.